sohaila-emad/signal-equalizer/README.md

 ### 🎚️ Equalizer — viewers
+Side-by-side waveform viewers showing the original (input) signal on the left and the equalized (output) signal on the right.
+Both viewers scroll and zoom together — pan by clicking and dragging, zoom with the scroll wheel down to individual samples.
+Playback controls let you play each viewer independently at speeds from 0.25× to 2×.

 <img width="1468" height="872" alt="music viewers" src="https://github.com/user-attachments/assets/6b7a3e00-c96a-4fd8-ab43-db3f893ecc62" />

 ---

 ### 🎚️ Equalizer — Generic Mode (Custom Bands)
+In Generic mode you define your own frequency bands from scratch.
+Set a min Hz, max Hz, and label for each band, then adjust its gain slider.
+Configurations can be saved to a JSON file and reloaded in future sessions.
+Band boundaries are drawn as vertical lines directly on the FFT graph for reference.

 <img width="1396" height="770" alt="generic" src="https://github.com/user-attachments/assets/9af3c92c-4cb4-46e1-8641-c2cdf44bfa8e" />